Clarion (instrument): Trumpet history

 After the fall of Rome, when much of Europe was separated from the remaining Eastern Roman Empire, both straight and curved tubular-sheet-metal trumpets disappeared, and curved horns from natural materials like cowhorn and wood were Europe's trumpet.

 The straight sheet-metal tubular-trumpet persisted in the Middle East and Central Asia as the nafir and karnay, and during the Reconquista and Crusades, Europeans began to build them again, having seen these instruments in their wars.
 The first made were the añafil in Spain and buisine in France and elsewhere.
-Then Europeans took a step that hadn't been part of trumpet making since the Roman (buccina and cornu); they figured out how to bend tubes without ruining them and by the 1400s were experimenting with new instruments.
+Then Europeans took a step that had not been part of trumpet making since the Roman (buccina and cornu); they figured out how to bend tubes without ruining them and by the 1400s were experimenting with new instruments.

-Whole lines of brass instruments were created, including initial examples like the clarion the natural trumpet, slide trumpet and sackbut.
+Whole lines of brass instruments were created, including initial examples like the clarion, the natural trumpet, slide trumpet, and sackbut.
 These bent-tube variations shrunk the long tubes into a manageable size and controlled the way the instruments sounded.

-Francis Galpin theorized that straight trumpets, business, of different lengths became different instruments.
+Francis Galpin theorized that straight trumpets, buisines, of different lengths became different instruments.
 Shorter instruments with narrower tubing became the clarions and field trumpets (the clarions being the narrower of the two).
 Longer, lower pitched trumpets became the trombone.
 Comparing the field trumpet and the clarion, Galpin said both were used in fanfare music, the broader tubed and longer field trumpet taking lower notes, the clarion the higher notes.

 European experiments with bent-tube instruments in turn influenced Islamic musical instruments, resulting in the S-curved nafir or karnay and the Turkish boru.

 Etymology

 Straight trumpet, short enough to have clarion notes.
 High pitched trumpets are shorter instruments.
 In comparison to the busine, the trumpet pictured is shorter.
 The añafil (Spanish renaming of Arabic Nafir, also called buisine was between 4 and 7 feet long.
-Calling it "clairon," Nicot said the nafir at 4.25-5 ft long served as treble for the Moore's other trumpets, which sounded tenor and bass tones.
+Calling it "clairon," Nicot said the nafir at 4.25–5 ft long served as treble for the Moore's other trumpets, which sounded tenor and bass tones.
 Some of those trumpets such as the modern Moroccan nafir reach about 6 ft long, and the Tajikistani karnay can reach as long as 6 ft 10 (210 cm).

 "Clarion" derives from three Latin words: the noun clario (trumpet), the adjective clarus (bright or clear), and the verb claro (to make clear).
 Throughout Europe, an eclectic set of variations on clarion came into use.
 The meaning of these variations was not standard.
 It is not clear whether they are meant to refer to an actual instrument or simply the high register of the trumpet.